johnkerl/miller/docs6/docs/manpage.md

    step
        Usage: mlr step [options]
        Computes values dependent on the previous record, optionally grouped by category.
        Options:
-       -a {delta,rsum,...}   Names of steppers: comma-separated, one or more of: delta	  Compute differences in field(s) between successive records shift	  Include value(s) in field(s) from previous record, if any from-first Compute differences in field(s) from first record ratio	  Compute ratios in field(s) between successive records rsum	  Compute running sums of field(s) between successive records counter  Count instances of field(s) between successive records ewma	  Exponentially weighted moving average over successive records -f {a,b,c} Value-field names on which to compute statistics -g {d,e,f} Optional group-by-field names
+       -a {delta,rsum,...}   Names of steppers: comma-separated, one or more of: delta    Compute differences in field(s) between successive records shift    Include value(s) in field(s) from previous record, if any from-first Compute differences in field(s) from first record ratio    Compute ratios in field(s) between successive records rsum     Compute running sums of field(s) between successive records counter  Count instances of field(s) between successive records ewma     Exponentially weighted moving average over successive records

+       -f {a,b,c} Value-field names on which to compute statistics -g {d,e,f} Optional group-by-field names
        -F         Computes integerable things (e.g. counter) in floating point.
+                  As of Miller 6 this happens automatically, but the flag is accepted as a no-op for backward compatibility with Miller 5 and below.
        -d {x,y,z} Weights for ewma.
 1 means current sample gets all weight (no smoothing), near under under 1 is light smoothing, near over 0 is heavy smoothing.
 Multiple weights may be specified, e.g.
                   "mlr step -a ewma -f sys_load -d 0.01,0.1,0.9".
 Default if omitted is "-d 0.5".
        -o {a,b,c} Custom suffixes for EWMA output fields.
 If omitted, these default to the -d values.
 If supplied, the number of -o values must be the same as the number of -d values.
+       -h|--help Show this message.

        Examples:
          mlr step -a rsum -f request_size
          mlr step -a delta -f request_size -g hostname mlr step -a ewma -d 0.1,0.9 -f x,y mlr step -a ewma -d 0.1,0.9 -o smooth,rough -f x,y mlr step -a ewma -d 0.1,0.9 -o smooth,rough -f x,y -g group_name

        Please see https://miller.readthedocs.io/en/latest/reference-verbs.html#filter or
        https://en.wikipedia.org/wiki/Moving_average#Exponential_moving_average
        for more information on EWMA.

    tac
-       Usage: mlr tac
+       Usage: mlr tac [options]
        Prints records in reverse order from the order in which they were encountered.
+       Options:
+       -h|--help Show this message.

    tail
        Usage: mlr tail [options]
-       -n {count}    Tail count to print; default 10 -g {a,b,c}    Optional group-by-field names for tail counts Passes through the last n records, optionally by category.
+       Passes through the last n records, optionally by category.
+       Options:
+       -g {a,b,c} Optional group-by-field names for head counts, e.g. a,b,c.
+       -n {n} Head-count to print.
+Default 10.
+       -h|--help Show this message.

    tee
        Usage: mlr tee [options] {filename}
-       Passes through input records (like mlr cat) but also writes to specified output file, using output-format flags from the command line (e.g. --ocsv).
-See also the "tee" keyword within mlr put, which allows data-dependent filenames.
        Options:
-       -a:	    append to existing file, if any, rather than overwriting.
+       -a    Append to existing file, if any, rather than overwriting.
-       --no-fflush: don't call fflush() after every record.
+       -p    Treat filename as a pipe-to command.
        Any of the output-format command-line flags (see mlr -h).
 Example: using mlr --icsv --opprint put '...' then tee --ojson ./mytap.dat then stats1 ... the input is CSV, the output is pretty-print tabular, but the tee-file output is written in JSON format.

+       -h|--help Show this message.

+   template
+       Usage: mlr template [options]
+       Places input-record fields in the order specified by list of column names.
+       If the input record is missing a specified field, it will be filled with the fill-with.
+       If the input record possesses an unspecified field, it will be discarded.
+       Options:
+        -f {a,b,c} Comma-separated field names for template, e.g. a,b,c.
+        -t {filename} CSV file whose header line will be used for template.
+       --fill-with {filler string}  What to fill absent fields with.
+Defaults to the empty string.
+       -h|--help Show this message.
+       Example:
+       * Specified fields are a,b,c.
+       * Input record is c=3,a=1,f=6.
+       * Output record is a=1,b=,c=3.

    top
        Usage: mlr top [options]
        -f {a,b,c}    Value-field names for top counts.
        -g {d,e,f}    Optional group-by-field names for top counts.
        -n {count}    How many records to print per category; default 1.
        -a            Print all fields for top-value records; default is to print only value and group-by fields.
 Requires a single value-field name only.
        --min         Print top smallest values; default is top largest values.
        -F            Keep top values as floats even if they look like integers.
        -o {name}     Field name for output indices.
 Default "top_idx".
        Prints the n records with smallest/largest values at specified fields, optionally by category.

+   unflatten
+       Usage: mlr unflatten [options]
+       Reverses flatten.
+Example: field with name 'a.b.c' and value 4 becomes name 'a' and value '{"b": { "c": 4 }}'.
+       Options:
+       -f {a,b,c} Comma-separated list of field names to unflatten (default all).
+       -s {string} Separator, defaulting to mlr --flatsep value.
+       -h|--help Show this message.

    uniq
        Usage: mlr uniq [options]